moritzklp/HaskellClassicalCryptography/README.md

 # Classical cryptography in Haskell

 ## Introduction
+This project implements popular cryptographic ciphers in **Haskell**.
+Currently two ciphers are implemented: **Caesar Cipher** and **One-Time Pad**.

-This project demonstrates a **Many-Time Pad Attack** and a **Caesar Cipher Attack** implemented in **Haskell**.
-The Many Time Pad Attack exploits the reuse of a one-time pad key across multiple ciphertexts, while the Caesar Cipher Attack decrypts messages encrypted using simple shift-based encryption.
+The project also demonstrates the most popular attacks on those ciphers: **Many-Time Pad Attack** and **Frequency Analysis**.
+The Many Time Pad Attack exploits the reuse of a one-time pad key across multiple ciphertexts, while the Frequency Analysis can decrypt messages encrypted using a simple shift-based encryption like Caesar Cipher.

 ## Features
+- Key generation
+- Message Encryption/Decryption
 - Decryption of multiple ciphertexts encrypted with the same one-time pad key
 - Frequency analysis for efficient decryption
 - Implementation of **Caesar Cipher Attack** using brute force